ahorn/linearizability-checker/README.md

 In general, checking linearizability is [NP-complete][NP-complete].
-Given the high computational complexity of this problem, writing an efficient linearizability tester is a difficult task.
-This is motivation to experimentally compare various techniques, and find a combination of techniques that works well in practice.
+Given the high computational complexity of this problem, writing an efficient linearizability tester is therefore difficult.
+This is motivation to experimentally compare various techniques to find out what works well in practice.
 This source code repository shows the humble beginnings of such an endeavour, and we welcome people to join the discussion and bounce off ideas.
-It's a hard problem , and therefore should be fun to work on!
+It's a hard problem, and therefore should be fun to work on!

 ## Example